osamaataullah/Microsoft-Teams-Clone/README.md

 # Microsoft-Teams-Clone
-Developed Microsoft Teams Clone -- the ultimate messaging app for teams as a part of course "Cloud Computing (CSE-569)".
+Microsoft Teams Clone -- the ultimate messaging app for teams.
 It is a workspace for real-time collaboration, communication and meetings.
 It is open to use on any browser and accessible to everyone.

 ### Screenshots: